Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Further discussions

-Further evidence shows that corners and edges are special places that can be seen in the two-point function on a torus as discussed in Sec.~\ref{sec:Discussion_RemoveEdgeModes}.
+Further evidence shows that corners and edges are special places that can be seen in the two-point function on a torus, as discussed in Sec.~\ref{sec:Discussion_RemoveEdgeModes}.
 Only without GILT and when the two operators are located at the corners of the coarse-grained region can the two distantly separated defects give a strong correlation value when they are reunited after the region is wrapped around the torus, under the periodic boundary condition.

-The above clue strongly suggests the smearing of point-like operators due to coarse-graining, which is a consequence of removing short-distance details in traditional RG techniques.
+The above clue strongly suggests the smearing of point-like operators due to coarse graining, which is a consequence of removing short-distance details in traditional RG techniques.
 For a pair of smeared operators, when close to each other, they yield a much lower and smoother peak compared to their unsmeared counterparts.
-In the vanilla HOTRG, the modes at the edges and the corners experience less smearing due to the algorithm's preference for retaining more information about the CDL tensors.
-This explains why it produces a significant correlation function when two corner defects reunite after the region is wrapped as a torus.
+In the vanilla HOTRG, the modes at the edges and the corners experience less smearing, because of the algorithm's preference for retaining more information about the CDL tensors.
+This explains why it produces a significant correlation function when two corner defects reunite after the region is wrapped around the torus.
 In contrast, GILT introduces some suppression of the boundary modes, which explains why it yields a much smaller correlation function when the two points are located on the boundary of the coarse-graining region.

-Suppose that the smearing radius is correlated with the size of the coarse-graining block, when the operators are randomly sampled within the region, it is less likely for them to be within each other's smearing radius.
-This results in a more reliable correlation function calculation.
+Suppose that the smearing radius is correlated with the size of the coarse-graining block; when the operators are randomly sampled within the region, it is less likely for them to be within each other's smearing radius.
+This results in a more reliable calculation of the correlation function.

 To verify our conjecture, in \secref{sec:Discussion_SmearingExplained}, we compare the correlation function between points with different degrees of smearing.
-The more coarse-graining two defect points have experienced before they are fused into one tensor, the more smearing we believe they have suffered from.
+The more coarse grain two defect points have experienced before they fuse into one tensor, the more smearing we believe they have suffered.
 We find that the correlation for points at the same coarse-graining level before fusion aligns well with the smeared two-point function between two Gaussian profiles.
 The outlier in our data confirms our conjecture that GILT and non-GILT treat boundary modes differently.